-The Atacama Plateau region extends into Argentina's Salta, Jujuy and western Catamarca provinces.
-In Chile, it is included in Antofagasta and northeastern Atacama regions.
+The plateau extends into Argentina, encompassing Salta, Jujuy, and western Catamarca provinces.
+In Chile, it makes its presence felt in the Antofagasta and northeastern Atacama regions.
 This geographic diversity contributes to the formation of unique ecosystems and climatic conditions.

 The Puna de Atacama exhibits a cold, inhospitable environment, with temperatures averaging only 8.5 to 9.5 degrees Celsius (47 to 49 degrees Fahrenheit).
 The predominant vegetation is characterized by sparse, low shrubs, resilient enough to withstand the harsh conditions of this high-altitude plateau.
 This region, an extension of the Andean Altiplano, showcases a dramatic interplay of peaks from the Cordillera Oriental and dry, clay-filled basins, hosting expansive salt flats known as salinas.

 Notable salt pans, such as Antofalla, Hombre Muerto, Arizaro, Incahuasi, and Salinas Grandes in Argentina, and the Atacama Salt Flat in Chile, punctuate the landscape, adding a surreal and ethereal quality to the plateau.
 The intricate network of streams has carved deep river valleys and broader quebradas, creating a collage of breathtaking landforms.

 The history of the Puna de Atacama is intertwined with territorial disputes and geopolitical shifts.
 Initially part of Bolivia, this region was ceded to Argentina in a territorial exchange, which Chile deemed illegal.
 The Puna de Atacama dispute was eventually settled in 1899, defining the borders of the plateau and establishing the current territorial divisions.